 A project of the Michigan Nonprofit Association

-The council’s first project was creating the Staying Legal MI website, which educates nonprofits about federal and state compliance laws.
-The second project was developing and publishing Giving Wisely, a brochure to help donors make educated giving decisions.
-The council also helped provide expertise and knowledge in revising the Charitable Organization and Solicitations Act, and in defining best practices within MNA.
+The Council’s first project was creating the Staying Legal MI website, which educated nonprofits about federal and state compliance laws — this is now covered by the Michigan Corporation Division Seminar for New Nonprofits, and Resources for Charitable Beneficiaries of Wills and Trusts.
+The second project was developing and publishing Helping Michigan Citizens Give Wisely, a brochure to help donors make educated giving decisions.

 Video: Watch leaders discuss the relationship between Michigan’s nonprofit sector and the Office of the Attorney General: